 Besides establishing a cyclical political calendar, specific cultic rituals were created and permanently installed.
 For these specific purposes alone, cultic sites, political symbols and other highly effective aesthetical elements were designed.
 How these political “ambiences” served in removing the masses – both geographically and psychologically – from everyday life in order to ensnare them in the totalitarian system of “leader” and “followers”, I further analyzed throughout individually themed segments of that chapter.

-Adjoining parade streets were of equal relevance, being part of the cult site’s infrastructure.
-Their description served the analysis of ritualistic functions and aesthetical features of the political marches and parades.
-By investigating these exemplary sites that were specifically designated and designed for political rallies, I pursued the questions, when, how and exactly by what means, political, rather cultic space is constituted – not only by reconstructing and analyzing the permanent architecture, but by use of the specific utilized ephemeral materials.
+Adjoining parade streets were equally relevant, being part of the cult site’s infrastructure.
+Their description served as the analysis of ritualistic functions and aesthetical features of the political marches and parades.
+By investigating these exemplary sites that were specifically designated and designed for political rallies, I pursued the questions, of when, how and exactly by what means, political, rather cultic space is constituted – not only by reconstructing and analyzing the permanent architecture but by using specific utilized ephemeral materials.

 The Nazis also selectively enhanced and propagandized picturesque, small-town settings, whose historical façades and materials were perceived as especially “Germanic,” to exploit them for Nazi ideologies.
 Sight lines to specific monuments or façades within these cult spaces, and even objects in the distance, were symbolically utilized.
 Historically, it is not unusual that certain topographies, such as visible historical structures, silhouettes and skylines, are either negated or an ennobling vicinity is sought.
 But the Nazis frequently utilized this method, like their constant search in other areas to justify their ideologies.